 Mathews, who grew up surrounded by priests, has acknowledged that he was always fascinated by “the strangeness and madness of Irish things”.
 But how far can we take this idea?
 How strange and mad is Mathews’s unbridled vision of this world?

 On second thought, maybe it’s not that unique.
 Flann O’Brien’s The Third Policeman, one of the canonical texts of Irish comic fiction (and one of the great works of proto-postmodernist literature), articulates a vision of Ireland that flits between playfully surreal and existentially disturbing, revealing in its final pages that its protagonist’s strange experiences were just the beginning of a hellish afterlife to which he has been condemned as punishment for a murder he committed at the novel’s opening.
-Linehan and Mathews had not read O’Brien at the time of the first series’s broadcast, but many have found echoes of his work in the show’s cadences and dreamlike logic, even if that influence is derived only via intermediaries or cultural osmosis.
+Linehan and Mathews had not read O’Brien at the time they wrote the first series, but had to investigate when several people who read the script pointed out the similarities.
+Since then, many have noted the echoes of Flann in the show’s dialectic cadences and dreamlike logic, even if that influence is derived only via intermediaries or cultural osmosis.
 Ted viewers will find much that’s familiar in O’Brien’s nightmare alternative Ireland where nothing ever changes; where physical logic turns fractally incomprehensible; where you can come but you cannot go; where authority is boundless and boundlessly useless.
 (Incidentally, sales of The Third Policeman soared when the book was featured briefly in a 2005 episode of Lost; this seems instructive, even if Ted skipped that final twist – YouTube mashups notwithstanding.)

 In the opening scene, Dougal asks Ted what his three wishes would be.
 While he waffles about world peace, an end to hunger, and “more money for hospitals and that type of thing”, we cut to a fantasy sequence where Ted dances with a group of women at a disco.
 When Ted is asked a similar question in “Grant Unto Him Eternal Rest”, this sequence is repeated and expanded, with Ted winning a heap of cash on a roulette wheel and frolicking in it with his female companions.
 But is this really a fantasy?
 In “The Passion of Saint Tibulus”, we learn that Ted was sent to Craggy Island as punishment for stealing money from a Lourdes charity and spending it on a trip to Las Vegas.
 It’s not too much of a stretch, then, to suggest that these fantasy sequences are actually flashbacks to previous events: that Ted’s deepest desire is still to return to the night of hedonistic avarice which earned him his stay in purgatory.